KimmyN17/WebAppraisal/docs/README.md

 (USING DOCKER)
 1. Download [the Docker desktop app](https://docs.docker.com/get-docker/).
 If you already own Docker, please ensure that you have the `docker-compose` command.
 If not, install [here](https://docs.docker.com/compose/install/).
-2. Open up the Docker desktop app and follow the instruction to start running your first container.
+  a.
+You must have Hyper-V enabled for this to work.
+Follow this guide on how to do this: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
+  b.
+If you have Windows 10 home, you need to install the WSL2 feature for Windows.
+Follow this guide to set this up: https://docs.docker.com/docker-for-windows/install-windows-home/

-3. Create a file titled `.env` (do not specify a file type) under the top project directory (this should be named WebAppraisal but you may have named it something else)
+2. Create a file titled `.env` (do not specify a file type) under the top project directory (this should be named WebAppraisal but you may have named it something else)
     * Add the following lines to this file:

         `SECRET_KEY=INSERT SECRET KEY HERE WITHOUT QUOTES`
     `DATABASE_URL=postgres://postgres:postgres@db:5432/postgres`

-4. Run the following command from the top project directory: `docker-compose up --build`
+3. Run the following command from the top project directory: docker-compose run web python manage.py migrate
+4. After it is complete, run the following command to build the docker container: docker-compose up --build
 5. If you see `Starting development server at http://0.0.0.0:8000/` you are able to run the webapp locally!
-Try creating an account to ensure that the database is functional and refer to the FAQ section if you run into an error while creating your first account.
+Open up the docker desktop app and you should now see "webappraisal" as a selection.
+Click on the dropdown, and hover over the "webappraisal_web_1" app.
+Click on the first button that is shown on the right, and it should take you to the WebAppraisal login page if successfull.
+You can also access the webpage by going to localhost:8000 in your browser.

 ### Running in Production Environment
 * We are quite there yet